bitcointxoko/guides/en/btcpay.md

 In this guide we've covered the basic steps to start accepting Bitcoin in your business using BTCPay Server.
 BTCPay Server is an [open source project](https://github.com/btcpayserver/btcpayserver) that is constantly evolving.
 There are many many more features and functionalities within BTCPay Server that you can explore and use, such as Shopify integration, crowdfunding and automatic payment splits.
 You can also customise your store to your liking with theming, custom checkout appearance, user management, email notification and much more.
 If you would like to take full advantage of BTCPay Server, we recommend you to consider setting up your own [Lightning node](https://v2.minibolt.info/home/readme) and and [host your own](https://docs.btcpayserver.org/Deployment/) BTCPay Server.
 Check out their [documentation](https://github.com/btcpayserver/btcpayserver) and [videos](https://www.youtube.com/@BTCPayServer) for more information.

 If you still have questions and doubts, let us know!
 We would love to hear from you and help answer any related questions.

+Bitcoin Txoko is an open community.
+All of our services are crowdfunded by donations.
+If you have found this guide helpful, consider making a [donation](https://fund.bitcointxoko.com/) to help keep our servers running.
+Thanks in advance!